Skip to content

 Sakana Omakase Sushi

 Since opening in 2019, chef Sam Lin has upgraded the experiences at his minimalist BYOB in Queen Village, shrinking the number of seats from 14 to a roomier, more intimate 10.
 Start with daikon soup and perhaps a pristine kumamoto oyster with yuzu foam, segue into a beef and a seafood appetizer, and then run through a sushi list before capping it off with an uni bowl (under a globe of smoke) and dessert.
-On March 1, the $148 tab will rise to $178 as Lin begins flying in fish from Toyosu Market and adding grilled items.
-The new menu will feature three appetizers, a fusion of French technique and Japanese flavors, a sashimi course, a soup, and then two rounds of nigiri and a futomaki roll before ending with a light dessert.
+The tab, $178, reflects Lin’s practice of flying in fish from Toyosu Market.
+The menu features three appetizers, a fusion of French technique and Japanese flavors, a sashimi course, a soup, and then two rounds of nigiri and a futomaki roll before ending with a light dessert.
+Gluten-free and kosher experiences are available.

 Want a budget experience?
 See Lin’s newer spot, Yuhiro, below.